She was warned—that leaving Valinor would mean exile.

 All right, so she’s a groovy lady, and a striking one at that.
 But she is not just a pretty head of hair.
 Who is she and what makes her lineage and her hair worthy of discussion at all?
 What’s her origin story?

-So if you are an Elf who has seen those two gigantic Trees with your own eyes, great, you’re of the Calaquendi—the “Light-Elves.”
-If you are not so lucky, then you are of the Moriquendi—the “Dark-Elves” never graced with that light—and that actually means you are of lesser might.
-This distinction means little in terms of one’s character, of any intrinsic good or evil, but relates more to one’s grace and a memory of that hallowed light.
+So if you are an Elf who has seen those two gigantic Trees with your own eyes, great, you’re of the Calaquendi—the “Elves of the Light.”
+If you are not so lucky, then you are of the Moriquendi—the “Elves of the Darkness” never graced with that light—and that actually means you are of lesser might.
+This distinction means little in terms of one’s character, of any intrinsic good or evil, but relates more to one’s grace and a memory of that hallowed place.

 Recall Glorfindel from The Fellowship of the Ring, the Elf who meets our heroes, post-Nazgûl-stabbing, on their way to Rivendell.
 When Frodo awakens later and talks with Gandalf about what happened at the Ford of Bruinen, the wizard says, concerning Sauron: